 News of Griner’s unjust international incarceration has piqued interest beyond The White House, inspiring fellow professional athletes to also make their support known.
-During the ESPYS in late July, MBA star Stephen Curry stood alongside WMBA stars Skylar Diggins-Smith and Nneka Ogwumike to speak on Griner’s behalf, raise public awareness, and encourage the administration to take action:
+During the ESPYS in late July, NBA star Stephen Curry stood alongside WNBA stars Skylar Diggins-Smith and Nneka Ogwumike to speak on Griner’s behalf, raise public awareness, and encourage the administration to take action:

 “We urge the entire global sports community to continue to stay energized on her behalf,” said Curry.
 “She’s one of us, the team of athletes in this room tonight and all over the world.
 A team that has nothing to do with politics or global conflict.”

 If you want to join the public effort to ensure Griner’s cause is not forgotten and encourage Biden’s administration to not rest until she is returned safely, you can sign this Change.org petition, follow #FreeBrittneyGriner on Twitter, and join Black Feminist Future’s #BringBrittneyHome campaign.